krahets/hello-algo/en/docs/chapter_computational_complexity/time_complexity.md

 In essence, time complexity analysis is about finding the asymptotic upper bound of the "number of operations $T(n)$".
 It has a precise mathematical definition.

-!!! abstract "Asymptotic Upper Bound"
+!!! note "Asymptotic Upper Bound"

     If there exist positive real numbers $c$ and $n_0$ such that for all $n > n_0$, $T(n) \leq c \cdot f(n)$, then $f(n)$ is considered an asymptotic upper bound of $T(n)$, denoted as $T(n) = O(f(n))$.